apache/incubator-kie-tools/uberfire-docs/docs/uberfireExtensions/preferencesBeansAPI.md

 * Annotate it with `@WorkbenchPreference`;
 * Annotate its properties with `@Property`;
 * Extend `BasePreference<YourPreferencePOJO>`;
+* Optionally override the `defaultValue` method to define the preference default value.

 Each of those annotations have some attributes that can be customized: